marekrei/smuploader/README.md

 Usage
 -----

-You first need to configure the script, by running the following command and following instructions:
+You first need to configure the script, by running the following command and following instructions.
+It will instruct you to generate a personal API access key.

 	python smugmug.py

 After setup, you can run the following command to check if everything is working.
 It creates a new album into your smugmug account, uploads a sample image, and downloads it back again.
+The script will show a lot of verbose output, and should conclude with OK or FAILED.

 	python test.py

 Now you can start uploading.
 As input, you can give either images or directories.
-For example, upload a single image to a new gallery:
+For example, upload a single image to a new album:

 	python smuploader.py -a AlbumName path/to/image.jpg

-Upload all images in the same dir to an album:
+Upload a whole directory as an album:

+	python smuploader.py path/to/album/

+Upload a whole directory, and manually set a new album name:

 	python smuploader.py -a AlbumName path/to/album/*

-Upload a whole directory, and set the album name from the dir name:

-	python smuploader.py path/to/album/

 Upload a directory, set password to "pass" and category to "Photos":